select language lang

 (i) pass a resolution to dismiss the General Manager for serious failure to perform the duties proper to the position.

-Executors of the guidelines that the General Assembly establishes are the five General Managers, who hold office for three years and may be consecutively re-elected once.
-From among them they elect the Moderator General who represents the Community externally, convenes and presides over meetings of theGeneral Managers, theGeneral Assembly, the College of Elders, and the College of Consultors.
+Executors of the guidelines that the General Assembly establishes are the five General Managers, who serve three-year terms and may be consecutively re-elected once and no more than three terms in total.
+The General Moderator, elected from among them by the General Assembly, represents the Community externally, convenes and presides over meetings of the General Managers, theGeneral Assembly, the College of Elders, and the College of Consultors.

 The main tasks of General Managers, among others, are: